kore4lyf/notes/web_accessibility/web-accessibility-frontendmasters.md

 }
 ```

 #### Using Media Query in JavaScript

 Supporting darkmode Finding out if dark mode is supported by the browser As dark mode is reported through a media query, you can easily check if the current browser supports dark mode by checking if the media query prefers-color-scheme matches at all.
-Note ow don't include any value, but purely check if the mnedia query alone matches.
+Note ow don't include any value, but purely check if the media query alone matches.

 ```js
 // check support for dark mode